MegEngine/ICD/pytorch_release/README.md

       WEIGHT_VALUE: 8.0
 ```

-Note: we also support configs from detectron2 new baselines, like [LSJ (large scale jitters) models](https://github.com/facebookresearch/detectron2/blob/main/configs/new_baselines/mask_rcnn_R_101_FPN_400ep_LSJ.py), which could be helpful in practice.
+Note: It also support configs from detectron2 new baselines, like [LSJ (large scale jitters) models](https://github.com/facebookresearch/detectron2/blob/main/configs/new_baselines/mask_rcnn_R_101_FPN_400ep_LSJ.py), which could be helpful in practice.

-**If we use a standalone teacher:**
+**If you want to use a standalone teacher trained by yourself:**

-If we train a teacher by ourselves, we may need to define a standalone config for the teacher.
+If you train a teacher by ourselves, you may need to define a standalone config for the teacher.
 Set `MODEL_LOAD_OFFICIAL=False` and use a standalone config file.

 ```
 MODEL: